This blog is written for every boy and girl, man and woman, and for every human being who:

 I am grateful that I gave myself the opportunity to heal my co-dependency, learn how to know, name and maintain boundaries in love relationships and friendships, and accepted that putting my needs first is not selfish or self centered.
 Instead, taking care of myself and taking time to fill my own cup is really one of the best gifts I can give to myself and those I love.

 We who have survived abuse sometimes struggle with self care; I know I did for many years.
-If you are a woman who tends to put other people's needs first and/or can relate to some of what I have shared here, I hope you will join us this fall 2017 for the Shine Women's Retreat, September 29 - October 1, 2017 in Laguna Beach, CA. Every woman is welcome to attend, no matter if you have a great relationship with your mother or not.
+If you are a woman who tends to put other people's needs first and/or can relate to some of what I have shared here, I hope you will join us next fall 2019 for the Shine Women's Retreat in Laguna Beach, CA. Every woman is welcome to attend, no matter if you have a great relationship with your mother or not.
 Women of every age, size, shape, ethnicity, introvert, extrovert - is warmly welcomed for a weekend of restoration, connection and fun.
 The women who join us are kind, authentic and inclusive, and the weekend is a combination of uplifting and inspiring workshops, fun activities, and plenty of time for self care and relaxation.

 We keep the Shine Retreat weekend small to encourage connection, and it is first come first served so that my co-facilitator (also a therapist who loves supporting women) and I can spend time with each woman.
 Here is the link if you would like to join us: http://www.shineretreatforwomen.com